In this section

 As difficult as it is for parents to watch their children suffer, the lack of a diagnosis adds to the anguish.
-In addition to their children not getting better, they sometimes receive inappropriate, costly and ineffective treatments.
+In addition to their children not getting better, as they navigate their diagnostic odyssey, they sometimes receive inappropriate, costly and ineffective treatments.

 Our success can be tied in part to our exclusive focus on children and decades of clinical experience.
 In addition, our approach is unique because we have established a strong clinical program that incorporates the latest in diagnostic testing through research, versus a program that is research driven.